Joel Selwood: 2022

 An extremely strong 2022 AFL season saw Geelong win 16 games in a row to finish as both the minor premiers and the eventual 2022 premiers.
 Selwood was an integral part of the playing group; however, being a senior player, he was rested periodically throughout the season and had managed game time, which occasionally included starting the game on the bench.
 As his 11th, and final, season as captain, Selwood remained crucial to the team's leadership and success, and he was awarded the Jim Stynes Community Leadership Award for his dedication and commitment to a slew of community engagements, including Geelong Football Club's community commitments, AFL Barwon Access All-Abilities Auskick Clinics, GMHBA Health Heroes, his NAB Auskick ambassadorship, and his role as ambassador for the Cotton On Foundation.
 In Round 3, Selwood broke Stephen Kernahan's record for the most games played as an AFL captain in a thrilling 13-point victory over Collingwood.
 After over a decade of constant heartbreak in finals, Selwood finally achieved his fourth premiership—his first as captain.
-His 2022 Grand Final appearance marked his 40th final—the most amount of finals played by any AFL player ever.
+His 2022 Grand Final appearance marked his 40th final—the most finals played by any AFL player ever.
 He remained highly effective in the 81-point demolition of the Sydney Swans, recording 26 disposals (12 in the first quarter) and an emotional fourth-quarter goal.

 Selwood announced his retirement from AFL less than a week following the Grand Final victory.
 His choice to retire was kept secret from the majority of the playing group for the purpose of maintaining the group's focus on pursuing the premiership.
 He became the third consecutive Geelong captain to retire following a premiership.